-People with bipolar disorder abuse marijuana more than any other drug.
-Some are trying to self-medicate their bipolar symptoms.
-Medical marijuana isn’t an approved method for treating bipolar disorder in states where medical cannabis is legal.
-The combination of marijuana and bipolar disorder can make an already difficult mental illness worse.
-Research shows about 70% of people with bipolar disorder use marijuana.
-Around 30% of those people meet the diagnostic criteria for cannabis use disorder.
-Some studies suggest the effects of marijuana abuse may even lead to bipolar symptoms.
-The effects of marijuana and bipolar disorder can contribute to several complications:
+People with bipolar disorder abuse marijuana more than any other drug; some are trying to self-medicate their bipolar symptoms.
+Medical marijuana isn’t an approved method for treating bipolar disorder in states where medical cannabis is legal, and the combination of marijuana and bipolar disorder can make an already difficult mental illness worse.

 Cannabis can intensify the depressive or manic episodes of bipolar disorder.
 Marijuana acts on some of the same brain chemicals and functions that play a role in psychotic symptoms.
-These include dopamine, gamma aminobutyric acid (GABA) and glutamate transmission.
+These include dopamine, gamma-aminobutyric acid (GABA), and glutamate transmission.
 Some researchers believe this is how cannabis abuse worsens or causes new bipolar symptoms.
 They recommend it not be used to treat bipolar disorder.
 A meta-analysis of several studies on marijuana and bipolar disorder confirms cannabis use in bipolar disorder worsens symptoms of the mental illness.
 Marijuana use may increase the risk of new manic symptoms by as much as three times in people with bipolar disorder.
-Other research by the University of Manchester shows an increase in both manic episodes and depressive episodes.
-Study participants saw a 17% increase in bipolar depression symptoms.
-They also saw a 20% increase in manic symptoms after using marijuana.

 Causes Faster and More Frequent Bipolar Symptoms